MISSION STATEMENT

 IEP’s & Student Service Plans

-The Child Study Team evaluates students and refers them to Roosevelt School District for formal assessments in the areas requiring special servicing for: academics, speech, or behavior.
+The Child Study Team evaluates students and refers them to Roosevelt School District for formal assessments in the areas requiring special servicing for academics, speech, and/or behavior.

 ATTENDANCE AND SUPERVISION